Astrid Lowack

 Biography

 Born in Bamberg in 1969, Astrid Lowack has devoted herself to photography since 2011.
-Following the tradition of impressionism, the artist's works deal with the interplay of light, color and form.
+Following the tradition of impressionism, the artist's works deal with the interplay of light, water and movement.
 By focusing on details, Astrid Lowack creates a hyperplane that allows realistic representation to recede into the background in favor of independent interpretation.
 The works of the internationally emerging artist reveal feelings and moods in the vibrations and movements of the colors.
 Her element is light, which makes her photographs appear with a beguiling, poetic presence.
 Astrid Lowack's photographs have that rare radiance found in baroque church vaults when they unfold skyscapes in complete abstraction.
 The viewer can hardly escape the photographic effect of her works.
 He may engage in an encounter with color and light that can no longer be translated into terms.
 Artistic expression can succeed in nothing better than creating its own unrepresentable reality.

 Astrid Lowack lives and works near Amsterdam.